nickbdyer/takeaway/README.md

 This challenge demonstrates use of OOD, OOP, Ruby, RSpec, Gems(Guard, Twilio)

+Update 8 Nov 21:30:

+There is an increasing similarity between the Menu and Order classes.
+There may be an opportunity to extract methods into a Module.

 Challenge
 ---------
 - [ ] list of dishes with prices